 Non-financial KPIs are typically employed to measure common business functions, operational data, or leading indicators for a business.
 For example: sales and marketing results, customer service ratings, production figures, operations, research and development, or staff metrics.

 Creating non-financial KPIs

-To create a non-financial KPI, go to Step 4 of the company setup and click ‘Create a KPI’.
+To create a non-financial KPI, go to Step 4 of the company settings and click ‘Create a KPI’.
 Then select ‘Non-financial’: